- Correctly identify and use adverbs

 Adverbs may also undergo comparison, taking comparative and superlative forms.
 This is usually signified by adding more or most before the adverb (more slowly, most slowly).
 However, there are a few adverbs that take non-standard forms, such as well, for which better and best are used (i.e., “He did well, she did better, and I did best“).

 Some people are of the opinion that the words very and really indicate weak writing.
 You’ve probably seen lists of adjectives to use instead of these adverbs (along with an adjective).
 While this can be true in some cases (enormous or gigantic is probably a better choice than “really big”), very and really aren’t terrible words.
-As in most cases, you just need to be conscious of the words you select.
-When you use these adverbs, pause and consider whether there’s a better way to express what you want to say.
+Just be conscious of the words you select.
+When you use these adverbs, consider whether there’s a better way to express what you want to say.

 Read the following passage and identify the adverbs.
 Are the intensifiers and adverbs of degree being used correctly?
 Or would you suggest revision?
 The sentences have been numbered to aid you in your comments.